-- Wipe away all the components of the cabinet drawer with the help of a clean wet cloth without any chemical or soap and allow drying.
+- Wipe away all the components of the cabinet drawer with the help of a clean wet cloth without any chemicals or soap and allow drying.

 - Wipe off all the shelves, drawers, doors, and frames with the help of a wet cloth.
 Using a fan will quicken the drying process.